 Painting does not come so easily for children with sensory issues, fine motor or cognitive delays, or other disabilities.
 This post shares tips/ strategies to help you adapt a painting activity so that your child can also enjoy creating with paint.

-Why painting may be a challenge for children with special needs
+Why painting may be a challenge for neurodivergent and disabled children

 - For children with fine motor delays, holding a paintbrush may be difficult.